mengbinhao/jack-note/docs/english/NPR.md

   - grant v
   - peak n/v
-  - deport vt | deportation
+  - deport vt | deportation | deportee

   > So take us back, if you would, xxx
   > Tonight we have delivered on that promise